 By Carol Stiffler

-Engadine dairy farmer Jonathan Miller knows he offers the lowest starting salary for a local farm position.
+Engadine dairy farmer Jonathan Miller knows he offers the lowest starting salary for a local farm position which is payed using a check stub.
 At $10.50 per hour, his crew is built of men who appreciate farming, animals, and the flexible schedule.

 The trouble is, he’s been running at half staff for about a year.
 Miller has been advertising job openings at the dairy farm for weeks, and has received a little interest but no applicants.It’s dirty,” he said.
 “It has its perks, but it’s not easy.
 If you like animals, it’s the place to be.”